irisnet/irisnet/WHITEPAPER.md

  and use it as a trustworthy mediation bus for complicated business collaboration.

-For inter chain communication, Cosmos IBC [\[12\]][12] defines a protocol for transferring values from an account on one chain to an account on the other chain.
-IRIS  designe new semantics to allow cross chain computation to be invoked by leveraging IBC.
+For interchain communication, Cosmos IBC [\[12\]][12] defines a protocol for transferring values from an account on one chain to an account on the other chain.
+IRIS designs new semantics to allow cross-chain computation to be invoked by leveraging IBC.
 This capability is very important when building scalable business applications.
 More on its use case is in later chapter.

-IRIS network provides the service infrastructure for handing the coordination of on-chain transaction processing with off-chain data processing and business logic execution.
-The `iServices` also have defined protocols for them to be invoked cross chain if required.
-IRIS also provides client-side tools including smart wallet for inter-chain multi-asset as well as for accessing `iServices`.
+IRIS network provides the service infrastructure for handling the coordination of on-chain transaction processing with off-chain data processing and business logic execution.
+Enhanced IBC capability allows those off-chain processing to be invoked cross chain if required.
+IRIS also provides client-side wallet and SDK to make it easier for people to consume and provide services.
-IRIS project plans to provide SDKs for easy construction of `iServices`.
-For example, for a specific service definition, SDKs are provided for generating the service provider side skeleton as well as service consumer side stub for major languages.
+For example, for a specific service definition, the Client SDK would generate the provider side skeleton as well as consumer side stub for major programming languages.

 ## IRIS Network Design ################################################################

 ![Figure of IRIS Network](https://github.com/irisnet/iris-community/blob/query/pics/chap2.png?raw=true)

-Being part of the Cosmos ecosystem, IRIS network builds on top of the Tendermint & Cosmos technology stack by introducing a comprehensive service infrastructure and enhanced IBC processing.

-As illustrated in figure above, IRIS network has the same topology as Cosmos network, with IRIS Hub itself being connected to the Cosmos Hub as one of IRIS zones.
-IRIS full nodes are developed with IRIS-SDK, which extends Cosmos-SDK with a service infrastructure and integrates with an embeded IPFS node.
+As illustrated in the figure above, the IRIS network is intended to have the same topology as the Cosmos network.
+We plan to connect the IRIS Hub to the Cosmos Hub as one of its zones and regional hubs.
+IRIS full nodes, developed with the IRIS SDK (which is itself a planned extension of the Cosmos SDK), are proposed to provide a service infrastructure as well as offer integration with an embedded InterPlanetary File System ("IPFS") node.

-IRIS Services (a.k.a. `iServices`) bridge the gap between blockchain world and conventional business application world, mediating a complete lifecycle of off-chain services -- from their definition, binding (provider registration), invocation, to their governance (profiling and dispute resolution).
-By enhancing the IBC processing logic to support service semantics, IRIS-SDK allows distributed business services to be available across the internet of blockchains.
+IRIS Services (a.k.a. "iServices") intend to bridge the gap between the blockchain world and the conventional business application world, by mediating a complete lifecycle of off-chain services -- from their definition, binding (provider registration), invocation, to their governance (profiling and dispute resolution).
+By enhancing the IBC processing logic to support service semantics, the IRIS SDK is intended to allow distributed business services to be available across the internet of blockchains.

-Although the IRIS network focus on providing an innovative solution for distributed business applications, it is still part of the broader Cosmos network.
-All zones connected to the IRIS hub can interact with any other zone in the Cosmos network over the standard IBC protocol.
-In fact, by introducing a layer of service semantics and thus enabling a whole new set of business scenarios, the IRIS network helps to increase the scalability and diversity of the Cosmos network, to increase value transfer volume through the Cosmos hub, and to increase the overall value of the network.
+While the IRIS network focuses on providing an innovative solution for distributed business applications, it is still part of the broader Cosmos network.
+All zones connected to our proposed IRIS hub would be able to interact with any other zone in the Cosmos network over the standard IBC protocol.
+Furthermore, by introducing a layer of service semantics, which we believe could enable a whole new set of business scenarios, the planned IRIS network would represent an increase in scale and diversity of the Cosmos network.

 ### Network Actors

-1. **Consumers** are users who consume off-chain services by sending requests to and receiving responses from the network.
+1. **Consumers** are those users who may consume off-chain services by sending requests to the network and receiving responses from the network.

-2. **Providers** offer implementation of one or more `iService` definitions and often act as *adaptors* of off-chain services and resources located in other public and consortium chains as well as enterprise legacy systems.
-They monitor and process incoming requests and send responses back to the network.
+2. **Providers** are those users who may offer the implementation of one or more iService definitions and often act as *adaptors* of off-chain services and resources located in other public and consortium chains, as well as in enterprise legacy systems.
+Providers monitor and process incoming requests and send responses back to the network.
 A provider could at the same time act as a consumer by sending requests to other providers.

-Providers will charge a fee for any services they might offer, and the service fee, by default, is priced in the IRIS network's native fee token known as `*iGas*`; providers could also price their services in other whitelisted Cosmos fee tokens such as photon \[?\].
+  As planned, providers would be required to charge a fee for any services they might offer, and the service fee, by default, would be priced in the IRIS network's native fee token known as "iGas"; providers could also price their services in other whitelisted Cosmos fee tokens, to be considered in due course.

-3. **Profiler** is a special user working on behalf of the IRIS Foundation, a Hong Kong based nonprofit organization in charge of building and promoting the IRIS network.
-Profiler is the sole user authorized to invoke iServices in the profiling mode, which helps to create and maintain objective *provider profiles* that become handy for consumers when it comes to selecting the right providers (see ?).
+3. **Profiler** is the special user who works on behalf of the IRIS Foundation Limited ("Foundation"), a Hong Kong incorporated company limited by guarantee.
+The Foundation will take the lead in building the IRIS network.
+The profiler is the sole user authorized to invoke iServices in the profiling mode, which is intended to help create and maintain objective *provider profiles* that consumers use to select suitable providers.

 ### IRIS Services

-In this section, we set out the intended technical parameters for deploying IRIS Services on the IRS network.
+In this section, we set out the intended technical parameters for deploying iServices on the IRS network.

 **Service Definition**